ExoRexo/ecommerce_api/CONVENTIONS.md

 ```

 ### 8.2 Integration Tests (`@SpringBootTest` + Testcontainers)
-* Used for Testing Repositories, DB Queries, and External Adapter integration.
+* Used for Testing Repositories, DB Queries, and External Client integration.
 * **Mandatory:** Use **Testcontainers** for PostgreSQL integration tests.
 Do NOT use H2 (H2 does not accurately represent PostgreSQL JSONB, locking, or dialect behaviors).

 ```java